peader/PetesProjects/docs/_posts/2024-12-18-Hetzner-Homelab.md

 I did not get this working the first time and it took a lot of trial and error to get it working.
 I also referenced many youtube videos and blog tutorials on my journey :)

 ## Instructions
 - Purchase a server from the Hetzner dedicated server [auction](https://www.hetzner.com/sb/).
-Apart from needing to verify yout identity this process was is quite straight forward.
+Apart from needing to verify your identity this process was is quite straight forward.
 - Upload the public ssh key from your laptop and boot into their rescue OS after the order has been processed.

 ``` bash